JoGorska/mileage-tracker/README.md

 This error apears in nav bar if I split the `if .. or .. or `to seperate lines.
 In consequence the `if` statement is very long, but it seemed better to leave it long, than repeat `elif` again and again in seperate lines.

+### New traffic messages not displaying on the list

+Tested if the new messages are being added to database - they are.
+I logged in to amin and I could see those new messages in admin panel.

 ## Deployment

  The site was deployed to Heroku pages.